ferrop/incompressibleFoam/README.md

  | _localEuler_ | LTS schemes for pseudo-transient approaches |

 For _steadyState_, the correct settings are :
-- in the fvSolutions file :set nOuterCorrectors and nCorrectors to 1.
+- in the fvSolutions file: set nOuterCorrectors and nCorrectors to 1.
 - _fieldsExtrapolation_ has to be set to false.
 - for the residuals definition, the fields have to be completed with "Final" notation.
 - for the linear solvers use also the notation with "Final".